 - Using oxycodone daily

 - Obtaining prescriptions from several doctors

 - Taking high doses of oxycodone

-Normal side effects of oxycodone are numerous and include nausea, constipation, and drowsiness.
-Oxycodone overdose, though, tends to have more acute symptoms, including:
+Normal side effects of the drug are numerous and include nausea, constipation, and drowsiness.
+Overdose, though, tends to have more acute symptoms, including:

 - Extreme fatigue